Colcannon Recipe

 Variations and substitutions

-• Add sautéed leeks for a sweeter profile.
+• Add sautéed leeks, onion or garlic for more depth and a sweeter profile.

 • A tablespoon of horseradish added to the potatoes add a spicy heat.

-• Add 5 or 6 slices of crisped and crumbled bacon to the Irish mashed potatoes for a smoky flavor.
+• Add 5 or 6 slices of crispy bacon to the Irish mashed potatoes for a smoky flavor.

 FAQ’s